 But there’s more to it than sheer numbers; NordVPN also offers a variety of specialty servers, which are tailored to different use-cases.
 For example, streaming sites like Netflix often blacklist the shared IP addresses typically used by VPNs, thereby blocking access to its various content catalogues.
 NordVPN, however, gives the option for a dedicated IP, which can still be spoofed into another country, but without getting hit by the blacklist.

 256-bit AES encryption along with a comprehensive no-logging policy veil your identity and cover your tracks online, so no one will ever know who you are or what you’re doing.
 Overall, NordVPN offers astounding choice in achieving total anonymity.

 CyberGhost manages to achieve an incredible balance of utility and usability.
-Your subscription enables access to a massive network of over 2,700 servers in 60+ countries worldwide, which might seem overwhelming to a newbie.
+Your subscription enables access to a massive network of over 5,500 servers in 80 countries, which might seem overwhelming to a newbie.
 CyberGhost makes it easy, with one of the most streamlined software interfaces we’ve ever seen.
 Simply fire up the app on your device, and pick from one of six preset configuration profiles (each tailored to what you want to do online, like torrenting, unblocking websites, or spoofing your IP), and let the VPN do the rest.

 This simplicity belies an incredible sophistication in terms of security.
 Unbreakable 256-bit AES encryption locks your data stream down, which one of the industry’s best no-logging policies acts as your unassailable alibi.
 Connections are speedy and smooth, and perfectly suited to virtually any task you’d want to take on.
 A kill switch and DNS leak protection round-out this already-attractive cybersecurity package.